romanowski/blog/toolfriendly-pattern-match.md

 }
 ```

-Nice one - that is why we love Scala
+Nice one - that is why we love Scala.

 How tools would like to see the code?